LaunchCode-Education-Archived/skills-front-end/studios/flicklist/4/README.md

 Let's dive into this by interacting more deeply with the API documentation.

-Up till now, we have been sending a request to their <a href="https://developers.themoviedb.org/3/search/search-movies" target="_blank">/search/movie</a> endpoint, which you can see from the documentation (click that link above), is described as allowing you to "Search for movies by title."
+Up till now, we have been sending a request to their [/search/movie](https://developers.themoviedb.org/3/search/search-movies) endpoint, which you can see from the documentation (click that link above), is described as allowing you to "Search for movies by title."

 Great, so is there a different search endpoint that allows you to, say, "search for movies by topic"?